tushar-sharma/prep-coding/REST/RESTQuestions.md

 Methods that can be repeated without side-effects eg PUT and DELETE
 ```

+4. How will you send payload with GET Request?
+Can you use Get API to create a resource?

-4. If I have to update a password in a database, which HTTP request would I use?
+5. If I have to update a password in a database, which HTTP request would I use?

 ```bash
 POST request
 ```

-5. Can you use Get API to create a resource?

-5. What's the difference between POST & PUT request?
+6. What's the difference between POST & PUT request?
 Which is them is idempotent?

 6. Is REST a stateless or stateful API?